filonico/filonico.github.io/_pages/outreach.md

 author_profile: true
 ---

 While I'm not a very chatty person in my everyday life, one of the activity that I prefer the most is **reaching out to people** and talk about evolution and biology.
-The expression people have when they enjoying science is definetely priceless!
+The expression people have when they are enjoying science is definetely priceless!

 That is the reason why in 2017 I engaged with **[BioPills](https://www.biopills.net/)**, an Italian science-communication project that wants to communicate the beauty of life sciences in an effective mannner but without forgetting factual accuracy.